IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 <summary>5 - Update trigger template</summary>

-Now that all the pipeline tasks are created, we can move on to the second part of the pipeline and that is defining our webhooks that automatically trigger the pipeline to run.

 IBM Concert is designed to update everytime the underlying app is updated and to rerender the data in the arena view based on changes made by the customer to their applications.

 This automation is handled by the trigger template file.
 This template is part of the Tekton webhook that automatically runs the pipeline on every commit to a connected code repository.

-In this step, we will configure the trigger template to connect with our QotD repos.
+In this step, we will configure the trigger template to connect with our jfrog image repository.

-To run our demo, we need to change only one line and that is line 44 where our image repository is defined.
-This is where we link to the image registry we setup in the pre-requisites.
-For the value, we provide the host server of our registry, the folder path the image will be stored in, and we use a variable to dynamically name the image as the component name parameter from our pipeline.

 Update line 44: <br/>
 • name: image <br/>
 • value: "na.artifactory.swg-devops.com/hyc-roja-platform-engineering-team-docker-local/pm-qotd/$(tt.params.component_name)"

+For the value, we provide the host server of our registry, the folder path the image will be stored in, and a variable to dynamically name the image as the component name parameter from our pipeline.

-This will result in images in our jfrog instances that look like this.
+This will result in images in our jfrog instances that appear as below:

 **[Go to top](#top)**